sdiehl/wiwinwlh/tutorial.md

   (***) f g ~(x,y) = (f x, g y)
 ```

-In this form functions of multiple arguments can be threaded around using the
+In this form, functions of multiple arguments can be threaded around using the
 arrow combinators in a much more pointfree form.
 For instance a histogram
 function has a nice one-liner.